Portunus trituberculatus: Fishery

-Portunus trituberculatus is the world's most heavily fished crab species, with over 300,000 tonnes being caught annually, 98% of it off the coast of China.
-This is because it is considered highly nutritious, especially in regard to crab cream (roe).
+Portunus trituberculatus is the most widely fished species of crab in the world, with over 300,000 tonnes being caught annually, 98% of it off the coast of China.
+The species is considered highly nutritious, especially in regard to crab cream (roe).

 Distribution

 Portunus trituberculatus is found off the coasts of Korea, Japan, China, and Taiwan.

 Description

 The carapace may reach 15 cm wide, and 7 cm from front to back.
 P. trituberculatus may be distinguished from the closely related (and also widely fished) P. armatus by the number of broad teeth on the front of the carapace (three in P. trituberculatus, four in P. armatus) and on the inner margin of the merus (four in P. trituberculatus, three in P. armatus).

 Relationship to humans

 Controversy

-Due to the increased farming scale and breeding of Portunus trituberculatus, the farming environment of the gazami crab has greatly decayed.
+Due to the increased farming breeding of Portunus trituberculatus, the natural habitat environment of the crab has significantly declined.
 It has also diminished the gazami crab's immune system which has led to the decline in its ability to fight off diseases.
-This can be observed by looking at the tooth-paste disease along with the emulsification disease that is caused by Vibrio bacterial infections.
-These two diseases have caused a great deal of damage to Portunus trituberculatus which has created severe economic losses and deprivation to the industry.
-These diseases have ultimately reduced the comfort and healthy evolution of the gazami crab's farming industry.
+P. trituberculatus has suffered from many dieases most notably Decapod iridescent virus 1 (DIV1) Vibrio parahaemolyticus.

+These diseases have ultimately reduced the overall health of the crabbing industry.